Skip to Primary Content

 The Critical Care service at CVRC works to stabilize and treat critically ill patients requiring ICU level care.
 This team is responsible for managing the sickest patients in the hospital.

-The Critical Care team works very closely with the Emergency service to ensure that the highest level of care is provided from the moment the animal presents to CVRC.
+CVRC’s Critical Care team does not see routinely-scheduled appointments but instead works very closely with the Emergency and other Speciality services to ensure that the highest level of care is provided from the moment any patient presents to CVRC.

 Black and white dog